-In the opinion that it issued on 27 October 2021 after hearing the parties, the Appeals Board recommended that the appeal be dismissed as irreceivable on the ground that it was not directed against a decision relating to the complainant's terms of appointment or the provisions of the Staff Regulations and Staff Rules, and observed that, in any event, the Organization had broad discretion to reorganise its services.
-It also noted that the complainant did not have a cause of action since he had not been adversely affected by the deferral of his application to carry a weapon and had not shown that he had suffered any injury on that account.
-By a letter of 15 December 2021, the complainant was informed that the Director-General had decided to accept the Appeals Board's recommendation and that she further considered that his appeal was unfounded.
+In its opinion of 31 January 2022 - delivered in a context of national lockdown owing to the Covid-19 pandemic, and after having granted the parties' numerous requests for extensions of time limits - the Appeals Board recommended that the appeal be dismissed as irreceivable on the ground that it was not directed against a decision relating to the complainant's terms of appointment or the provisions of the Staff Regulations and Staff Rules, and observed that, in any event, the Organization had broad discretion to reorganize its services.
+By a letter of 14 March 2022, the complainant was informed that the Director-General had decided to accept the Appeals Board's recommendation and that she further considered that his appeal was unfounded.
 That is the impugned decision.